muratk3n/thirdwave/en/2021/03/power-of-nations-beckley.md

 whereas the other is stable and surrounded by allies...

-The most popular indicator is GDP, which records the value of all goods and services produced within a country over a axed period of time...
+The most popular indicator is GDP, which records the value of all goods and services produced within a country over a fixed period of time...
 Despite the widespread use of GDP, however, few people know what it actually measures or recognize that it does not deduct costs...
 GDP counts security spending as economic output.
 GDP does not distinguish between guns and butter.
-It counts a $100 million gulag the same as a $100 million innovation center.
-Hence, GDP fails to account fully for the economic costs of domestic instability and international conoict.
+It counts a 100 million gulag the same as a $100 million innovation center.
+Hence, GDP fails to account fully for the economic costs of domestic instability and international conflict.
 In fact, GDP usually rises when a country mobilizes for war...

 Academics, too, typically measure the power of nations in terms of war potential.
 As noted, more than 1,000 peer-reviewed studies have used